Chicamán Maternal and Child Health Project

 Reduce morbidity and mortality among women of reproductive age and children under 5 in the municipality of Chicamán, El Quiche:

 - Improve child health through increased access to community level health services and improved household practices, as well as water systems

 - Improve quality of child health by training and strengthening health facility staff to provide better quality care

 - Improve child nutrition through community growth monitoring and promotion, improved feeding practices, and access to micronutrients

-- Improve community health through health clinics, medicines and medical supplies, improved latrines, and improved stoves and water systems
+- Improve community health through health clinics, medicines and medical supplies, improved latrines and water systems